UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Framework

-\paragraph{Confidence penalty} We train the task models using the cross-entropy (CE) loss.
-However, maximum likelihood training with the standard CE loss may result in overfitted models that produce overly confident predictions (low entropy), especially when the class distribution is not balanced.
-This may impose difficulties on our sample selection methods in isolating good samples from noisy ones \cite{Li2020DivideMix}.
-Following \cite{Pereyra17}, we address this issue by adding a negative entropy term $- \gH$ to the CE loss.
+{Our goal is to train the task models so that they can be used reliably for self-training on a target language that is potentially dissimilar and low-resourced.
+In such situations, an overly confident (overfitted) model may produce more noisy pseudo labels, and the noise will then accumulate as the training progresses.
+Overly confident predictions may also impose difficulties on our distillation methods (\cref{subsec:distil})} in isolating good samples from noisy ones.
+However, training with the standard cross-entropy (CE) loss may result in overfitted models that produce overly confident predictions (low entropy), especially when the class distribution is not balanced.
+We address this by adding a negative entropy term $- \gH$ to the CE loss as follows.

-where $\mathbf{x}$ is the representation from XLM-R that goes to the output layer, and $y_n^c$ and $p_\theta^c(\mathbf{x}_n)$ are respectively the ground truth label and model predictions with respect to class $c$.
+where $\mathbf{x}$ is the representation that goes to the output layer, and $y^c$ and $p_\theta^c(\mathbf{x})$ are respectively the ground truth label and model predictions with respect to class $c$.
+Such regularizer of output distribution has been shown to be effective for training large models \citep{Pereyra17}.
+We also report significant gains with confidence penalty in \cref{sec:eval}.
+Appendix B shows visualizations on why confidence penalty is helpful for distillation.